 Get personalized support for your family

-Rules provide a concrete way to help kids understand what you expect of them and to learn self-control.
+Rules provide a concrete way to let your child understand what’s expected of him or her and to learn self-control.
 Don’t just assume they “know” you don’t want them to drink or do drugs.
 Teens and young adults don’t deal well with gray areas, so when they’re offered alcohol or drugs, you don’t want any confusion in their minds.

 If you’re a parent who feels bad about setting limits, remember that deep down, your child actually wants them.
 Rules mean that you care about your child and his or her safety.
 And consequences actually help – not hurt them.
 A firm consequence, such as getting grounded or having to give up a fun privilege, will remind your child what not to do in the future.